There are different ways to bring more affordable content and materials into your courses.

-- You may be a biology professor and your BIOL 1001 class uses a traditional biology textbook that costs $200
+- You're a biology professor and your BIOL 1001 class uses a traditional biology textbook that costs $200

-- Your proposal could be to replace that costly publisher textbook with a biology Open Textbook from OpenStax College.
+- Your proposal replaces the costly publisher textbook with a biology Open Textbook from OpenStax College.

-- All of the online textbooks in the OpenStax College collection cost $0.
+- All the online textbooks in the OpenStax College collection cost $0.

-Example 2.
-Switch your content to a University Libraries Digital Course Pack
+Switch your content to a Digital Course Pack

-- A team of librarians will help you discover and implement alternative content.
-You just have to be willing to change your course readings and curriculum to make use of the new content options.
+- A team of librarians help you discover and use alternative content.
+Change your course readings and curriculum to use the new content options.

-- With this option we can drop the cost down to as close to $0 as possible and give students easy access to materials.
+- This option drops the cost down to as close to $0 as possible and gives students easy access to materials.

-- You may be an instructor that wants to create a freely available lab manual based on 10 years of lab notes.
+- You are an instructor and want to create a freely available lab manual based on 10 years of lab notes.

-- You could also attach an open, Creative Commons license onto the new materials so that others worldwide may benefit.
+- You can also attach an open, Creative Commons license onto the new materials so that others can benefit.

-- Maybe copyright for an existing textbook has been returned to you as the textbook author.
+- Copyright for an existing textbook is returned to you as the textbook author.

 - Work with librarians and library staff to re-publish under an open license.

-- The Libraries can investigate whether or not we already have your books available as multi-user ebooks, or we can purchase new ebooks under a multi-user license.
-Sometimes multi-user licensed ebooks cost the same as a single copy of a book.
+- The Libraries can investigate whether or not we already have your books available as multi-user ebooks, or purchase new ebooks under a multi-user license.
+Multi-user licensed ebooks can cost the same as a single copy of a book.

-- If we can find your book(s) as multi-user licenced ebooks we can also make them available through our course reserve system or Moodle.
+- If we find your book(s) as multi-user licenced ebooks, we can also make them available through our course reserve system or Moodle.

-- Of course, results and pricing may vary … not all books are available under a multi-user license or available at a reasonable price.
-But if we can't find the exact book you need as an ebook, we may be able to find an appropriate alternative.
-You would just have to be willing to make a change.
+- Rresults and pricing vary.
+Not all books are available under a multi-user license or available at a reasonable price.
+If we can't find the exact book you need as an ebook, we may be able to find an appropriate alternative.

-- You may have the rough outline of a new open textbook or open educational resource that you would like to write, but you feel a $500-$1500 grant does not help much in getting your new materials created.
+- You have the rough outline of a new open textbook or open educational resource that you would like to write, but you feel a $500-$1500 grant does not help much in getting the materials created.

-- You could propose to have your students help create the content.
-Students could team up to write chapters or sections of your new textbook or resource as part of their assignments for the course.
+- Propose to have students help create the content.
+Students work in a team to write chapters or sections of your new textbook or resource as part of their assignments for the course.

-- Each semester you offer the course you could have students either add new content or modify existing content.
-In that way, you can keep your content fresh and up-to-date.
+- Each semester you offer the course, students either add new content or change existing content.
+This keeps your content fresh and up-to-date.

-- Librarians can help create your assignments and publish the new content.
+- Librarians help create your assignments and publish the new content.